Ag Service Technician

 In high school, I was active in FFA and took a lot of CTE (career and technical education) classes.
 I took welding for four years, along with electrical, small engine, and advanced engine repair.
 I had a lot of mechanical background growing up on a farm, but these classes taught me techniques that made me faster and more efficient in my job.
 These experiences also provided me with a great foundation for the classes I took in college.

 After graduation, I went to Southeast Community College in Milford, Nebraska, for its John Deere TECH program, which teaches the skills necessary to work for John Deere as a technician.
 My training was sponsored by my local John Deere dealership, which at the time was Concordia Tractor, Inc. Now, that company has merged with PrairieLand Partners, who I now work for in their Clay Center location.

-Ultimately, my career goal is to be able to successfully be both a mechanic and farm.
+Ultimately, my career goal is to be able to successfully be both a mechanic and farmer.
 If this seems like a good path for you, I recommend you take as many general education courses in high school as you can, so that you have time to focus on specialized classes in college like welding and computer technologies.
 I wish I’d taken more computer and technical classes in high school, because everything in this field is going to a technology-based operating system.